alainwolf/roll.urown.net/desktop/xca.rst

 Open the **File** menu and select **Options**.

-We set options to match what we have set for :doc:`server-tls` on the server in our OpenSSL configuration:
+We set options to match what we have set for :doc:`/server/server-tls` on the server in our OpenSSL configuration:

  * Remove all the listed mandatory subject entries, except the **commonName**.